π How It Works

 Stage 1B: Validation

-Cross-reference with brokerage data to exclude stocks with recent reverse splits and verify price accuracy.
+Cross-reference market data to exclude stocks with recent reverse splits and verify price accuracy.
 Ensures every candidate is actually tradable.

 Stage 2: Trend Filters